kessie2862/Space-Travelers-App/README.md

 # 📖 Space Travelers App <a name="about-project"></a>

-Working with the real live data from the SpaceX API by building a web application for a company that provides commercial and scientific space travel services.
+Working with real live data from the SpaceX API by building a web application for a company that provides commercial and scientific space travel services.
 The application will allow users to book rockets and join selected space missions.

 ## 🛠 Built With <a name="built-with"></a>